OlivierVicario/Perceptual-ColorPicker-Java/README.md

 PCP is a javafx project.
 Just download the PerceptualColorPicker.jar to use it.
 Help is included.

-Where users can get help with your project
+Where users can get help with your project :

-wiki : work in progress.
+help manual is in wiki.

 Who maintains and contributes to the project

-page: work in progress.
+Olivier Vicario